-Function Description Service Services functions to the community and these include provision of human services such as libraries, halls, community, youth and cultural centres, recreation facilities and engagement activities such as Seniors Week, Youth Week, NAIDOC Week, school holiday programs.
-Council's infrastructure assets including roads, bridges, drainage are fundamental to Council's business and highly valued by the community is Council's waste facilities program and includes removal of garbage, recycling and education.
-In supporting the development of our sporting, cultural, community and environmental care groups Council facilitates a number of grant programs.
-Regulatory Regulatory functions regulate developments and buildings to ensure that they meet certain requirements affecting the amenity of the community and not endanger the lives and safety of any person.
+Function Description Service Services functions include the provision of human services such as libraries, halls, community, youth and cultural centres, recreation facilities and engagement activities such as Seniors Week, Youth Week, NAIDOC Week and school holiday programs.
+Council's infrastructure assets, including roads, bridges and drainage are fundamental to Council's business.
+Council's waste facilities program is highly valued by the community and includes removal of garbage, recycling and education.
+In supporting the development of our sporting, cultural, community and environmental care groups, Council facilitates a number of grant programs.
+Regulatory Regulatory functions regulate developments and buildings to ensure that they meet certain requirements affecting the amenity of the community and ensuring not to endanger the lives and safety of any person.
 Ancillary Ancillary functions affect only some members of the public.
 These functions include, for example, the resumption of land or the power for Council to enter onto a person's land.
 In these circumstances, only the owner of the property would be affected.
-Revenue Revenue functions affect the public directly in that revenue from rates and other charges paid by the public is used to fund services and facilities provided to the community.
-Administrative Administrative functions do not necessarily affect the public directly but have and indirect impact on the community through the efficiency and effectiveness of the services provided.
+Revenue Revenue functions affect the public directly in that revenue from rates and other charges paid by the public are used to fund services and facilities provided to the community.
+Administrative Administrative functions do not necessarily affect the public directly but have an indirect impact on the community through the efficiency and effectiveness of the services provided.
 Enforcement Enforcement functions only affect those members of the public who are in breach of certain legislation.
 This includes matters such as non-payment of rates and charges, unregistered dogs and parking offences.
-Development Cessnock City is a growth community, strategic planning is achieved in collaboration with government agencies, business, not for profit agencies and the community.
-Council assesses and processes annually a broad range of development applications and proposals.
+Development The Cessnock LGA is a growth community and strategic planning is achieved in collaboration with government agencies, business, not for profit agencies and the community.
+Council assesses and processes a broad range of development applications and proposals.